Research group leader

 Leadership of an independent research group enables outstanding early career researchers who have already gained research experience after completing their doctorate to realise their own research project and qualify for a professorship or another leadership position.

-The large research organisations and universities – often jointly – fund the establishment of junior research groups with their own programmes or with support from the Deutsche Forschungsgemeinschaft (German Research Foundation, DFG) or other funding organisations.
+The large research organisations and universities – often jointly – fund the establishment of research groups with their own programmes or with support from the Deutsche Forschungsgemeinschaft (German Research Foundation, DFG) or other funding organisations.
 For more information about funding opportunities, please see below.

 © DAAD/Jan Zappner

 Research groups are based either at universities or at institutes of non-university research organisations.
 As a rule, research groups are supported for five to six years, but funding can also be extended to a maximum of nine years.

 As a rule, applications can be submitted by postdocs with several years of (international) research experience after completing their doctorate.